 - This will display IP configuration details of your computer

-- Here look for and note down the physical address of your computer (refer image below)
+- Here look for and note down the physical address of your computer (refer to image below)

 For me its FC-AA-14-B7-F6-77